yikunsun/Survival-Analysis/README.md

 **Among the 5 algorithms, surprisingly _Decision Tree_ had the best accuracy of almost 79% applied on testing data.
 To me, this is a very good score since I can accurately predict the survival for 79 passengers given 100 passengers in total.**

 **However, there is still much room for improvement.
 For example, I replaced all the missing values in Age with the mean value.
 If the missing values were imputed based on other features, our model's accuracy may be higher.**

+**I really enjoyed spending hours on this project and hope my thoughts & codes could offer new insights to anyone who sees this!**

+Thanks!

+Yikun